gargpriyank/ibmcloud-iac-examples/iac-example-1/README.md

 ## How to use with Schematics

+Schematics delivers Terraform as a Service.

 A sample `workspace-dev.json` file is provided with this example.
 This file creates resources in Frankfurt region in single zone.
 A multizone sample file is available in multizone directory.
 Please replace the values of the variables as per your project requirement.

-Schematics delivers Terraform as a Service.
-Execute the below commands:
+Execute the below Schematics commands:

 ```bash
 # Create workspace: